treden/UTide/README.md

 Still in heavy development\--everything is subject to change!

 #### Fork development version (Y.T.
 Tranchant, yanntreden.tranchant@utas.edu.au): Adaptation of 1D solver (OLS only) and reconstruct functions to support 2D inputs in a vectorized approach.
 Adaptation of UTide Bunch objects in order to keep an identical workflow with the original, with a transparent use of 1D and 2D inputs.
-The development is motivated by a need to improve the efficiency of the library when processing 2D model poutputs, SWOT data or other groups of timeseries, while keeping profit of the versatile approach and optimisations implemtented in the UTide library.
+The development is motivated by a need to improve the efficiency of the library when processing tide from 2D model outputs, SWOT observations or other groups of timeseries, while keeping profit of the versatile approach and optimisations implemtented in the UTide library.

 Note: the user interface differs from the Matlab version, so consult the Python function docstrings to see how to specify parameters.
 Some